Eden Hazard left out of Real Madrid squad for trip to Mallorca | Goal.com

 Gareth Bale, Toni Kroos Luca Modric and Lucas Vazquez had all been ruled out of the encounter by coach Zinedine Zidane, while Dani Carvajal has been rested.

-But Belgian star Hazard is a late withdrawal from the team, as reports in Spain say the 28-year-old will miss the game because his wife has just given birth to their fourth child.
+But Hazard is a late withdrawal from the team, as reports in Spain say the 28-year-old will miss the game because his wife has just given birth to their fourth child.

 📝 Our 19-man squad for the match against @RCD_Mallorca!— Real Madrid C.F. 🇬🇧🇺🇸 (@realmadriden) October 19, 2019